JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useAllEns.md

 ## Returns

 `UseInfiniteQueryResult<InfiniteData<object, unknown>, Error>` - An infinite query result containing:
-- `data`: Paginated data with pages array
+- `data`: Paginated data with pages array containing ENS domains and subname counts
 - `isLoading`: Boolean indicating if initial data is being fetched
 - `error`: Error object if the operation failed
 - `fetchNextPage`: Function to load the next page
 - `hasNextPage`: Boolean indicating if more pages are available
 - `isFetchingNextPage`: Boolean indicating if next page is being fetched
-- `refetch`: Function to manually refetch all data

 ## Parameters